12 Best Places To Travel With Your Dog In The U.S.

 There are lots of outdoor things to do around the Lake George area of New York, but one of the most unique spots is called Canine Camp Getaway.
 Here you’ll find agility sports and other dog-specific activities, swimming pools that welcome dogs, and classes that owners can take to make sure their dogs are safe and happy.
 This retreat is held at Roaring Brook Ranch and it’s less than two miles from the lake.

-There are a couple thousand miles of trails to hike in the Asheville area, making it a perfect destination for dogs that like to hike and camp.
-Dogs are allowed at many of the town’s sidewalk cafes, and a top-notch resort, the Grove Park Inn, is dog-friendly too.
-Pisgah National Forest is a great place to take your dog, and the Grand Bohemian Hotel and Aloft Asheville are pet-friendly accommodations.
-This is a great place for craft beer lovers, and lots of breweries welcome dogs and even host movie nights.
+There are a couple of thousand miles of trails to hike in the Asheville area, making it a perfect destination for dogs that like to hike and camp.
+Dogs are allowed at many of the town’s sidewalk cafes, and top-notch resorts are dog-friendly too.
+Pisgah National Forest is a great place to take your dog, and this is a great place for craft beer lovers, with lots of breweries welcoming dogs.